wanman/mailcow/README.md

 ```
 Just be patient and confirm every step by pressing [ENTER] or CTRL-C to interrupt the installation.
 More debugging is about to come.
 Though everything should work as intended.

+See [this image](https://www.debinux.de/wp-content/uploads/tbird.png) to get an overview of Thunderbird configuration.

 ## Configuration files used by fufix
 To help you modify the configuration, I created this little overview to get you started.